Nthompson096/vfio-gpu-script/README.md

 ## I have issues with SElinux with my NTFS drive, VM will not start and or it crashes, already set permissons and groups (fedora)

-Use this to enable VM's on
+Use this to enable VM's on a NTFS drive (selinux)

     setsebool  virt_use_fusefs=on

-and before you run this script be sure to enter this following command to update grub and reboot
+and before you run this script be sure to enter this following command to update grub and reboot (virt-manager crash windows any)

     sudo grubby --update-kernel=ALL --args='kvm.ignore_msrs=1'